-Spring is here!
-The clocks have gone forward, which means longer evenings, more time to enjoy the great outdoors, and make use of those winter-neglected gardens.
+When the clocks have gone forward and those evenings get longer, it's time to enjoy the great outdoors, and make use of those winter-neglected gardens.

-To make the most of your outside space this Spring, there are some tips and tricks to get your lawn looking its best.
+To make the most of your outside space this Spring and Summer, there are some tips and tricks to get your lawn looking its best.

 Over the winter and with inclement weather, the foundation of your grass may have sunk.
 To level the surface, we recommend Top Dressing it with a type of sharp or grit sand, available from builder’s merchants.
 Spread approximately 50% sand with 50% peat mixture over the lawn, brushing the surface so the grass isn’t smothered.
 This will help it recover and resettle after a hard hibernation!